 Generally, the cost of reinforcing joists is $100 to $500 per joist, depending on the method you use.

 Reinforcing floor joists is more cost-effective than replacing them, which costs around $10,000 to $20,000 for a home.

 Frequently Asked Questions (FAQ)

 Drilling holes in joists will weaken the strength of floor joists.
-The extent to which this happens depends on the size of the drilled hole.
-Therefore, the allowed limit of a hole is a diameter of 1/3 times the depth of a joist.
-Holes must also be centered (at least 2" away from the top and bottom).
+The allowed limit of a hole is a diameter of 1/3 times the depth of a joist.
+Holes must also be centered at least 2" away from the top and bottom.

 If sufficient crawl space exists, then it is possible to replace floor joists without removing the entire floor.
-However, this is an ideal situation and it may not always prove to be efficient to replace floor joists.
+However, it is not practical in all cases.